-Under the CA, a company must hold an AGM after the end of each financial year.
-For private companies, this can be waived by shareholders.
 All shareholders are entitled to attend and to vote at the AGM (though for SGX-listed companies, certain shareholders may be required to abstain from voting if they are interested in a particular resolution).
+The voting results of every general meeting must be promptly announced via the SGX website.
 Please also see response to 20. below.
 The CG Code provides that companies should publish minutes of general meetings on their corporate websites, which should record substantial and relevant shareholders' comments or queries relating to the agenda and responses from the Board and management.
 It also provides that companies should have in place an investor relations policy to actively engage and promote regular, effective and fair communication with shareholders.
 Companies should provide shareholders with the opportunity to communicate their views on matters affecting the company, and to participate effectively in and vote at general meetings.
 All directors should attend general meetings.
 The SGX-LR requires listed companies to prepare an annual report to its shareholders containing enough information for a proper understanding of the performance and financial conditions of the company and its principal subsidiaries, and including certain prescribed information.
 They are also required to publish annual sustainability reports.